 “You mean his clique?
 They haven’t done anything in the past five years but make him out as some kind of revolutionary.
 Do you think of him that way?
 Because in this place, we don’t.”
 She gestures at her arm and face as if wiping off a smudge.

 The water hits Eria’s face and he winces.
 How triumphant and victorious he felt as his bottles broke and turned Caterpillar Plaza into a searing blaze.
 Truly, he had hit capitalism where it hurts.
 But, there was a truth he was blinded to: capitalism is not an abstract.
 It is real and it is lived every day, mostly involuntarily.
 It arranges a city.
 It becomes a physical space.
 Public, invitational, and seductive.
-If you have money, you are welcome to wander its many institutions – insurers, banks, shopping streets.
+If you have money, you are welcome to wander its many institutions – insurers, banks, shopping streets, and so on.
 And, rhetorically, anyone can earn that money.
 Those most rung out by capital are forced to wade through its deceptive tides, to buy or look at a thing they like or need, or don’t.
 Capitalism vitiates all other options until it becomes all options.

 He remembers the numbers: 840,000 in damages.
 122 injured, 17 killed.
 Only two victims were named and they were French.
 He later found out that Zada was there, getting the last bit of work on her tattoo done.